tilch/01-project-AUCTIONBAY-backend/README.md

 # Project-01 AUCTIONBAY
 ## Description
 A back-end application that allows users to create, manage, and participate in auction events.
 Built with [NestJS](link) and [PostgreSQL](link),  this application offers features such as user authentication, auction creation and bidding.

-## Technologies I have used on the backend:
+## Technologies I have used on this backend application:

 JavaScript, Typescript, Node, NestJS, Express, Git, GitHub, PostgreSQL, Prisma, JWT, Postman, Swagger